 2.1 Solutions to Group Conflict in the Bargaining Perspective

-I will discuss third party intervention and reputation-building as the primary solutions to commitment and information problems in the bargaining perspective.
+Third party intervention and reputation-building as the primary solutions to commitment and information problems in the bargaining perspective.
 Third party intervention can solve information problems by providing accurate, credible information to both sides; it can solve commitment problems by punishing defection so that it is in both side’s interests to cooperate.
 Reputation-building can solve commitment problems and information problem by revealing the preferences of each player and by the prospect of better future outcomes from a cooperative reputation than a noncooperative reputation.

 Third party intervention is a common mechanism for overcoming information and commitment problems and resolving group conflict.
 Third parties can solve information problems by mediating disputes, providing accurate information about the preferences and strength of both sides (Crescenzi et al. 2011; Gartner 2011; but see Kydd 2003, @kydd2006can, and @beber2012international for the problem of mediator credibility).
 Third parties can solve commitment problems by punishing defection, which incentivizes each side to honor agreements.
 Though each group may have an incentive to defect on an agreement after it is made, the groups have less incentive to defect if a strong third party is capable of and willing to punish defection from bargained agreements (Fearon 1994).
 Third parties that facilitate information flows and enforce agreements often effectively reduce conflict (Doyle and Sambanis 2000; Di Salvatore and Ruggeri 2017; Walter 2002; Hartzell, Hoddie, and Rothchild 2001; Wallensteen and Svensson 2014).